Types of Spinal Stenosis

 Lumbar Spinal Stenosis

-When the spinal canal or vertebral foramina narrows due to disease, typically degenerative arthritis or degenerative disk disease, a condition called lumbar spinal stenosis is usually diagnosed and subjected to applicable treatment methods.
+When the spinal canal or vertebral foramina narrows due to disease, typically degenerative arthritis or degenerative disc disease, a condition called lumbar spinal stenosis is usually diagnosed and subjected to applicable treatment methods.
 Spinal osteoarthritis destroys cartilage between vertebrae, promotes bone spur formation (osteophytes) and excessive growth of ligamentous structures.

 Lumbar spinal stenosis may also result from spondylolisthesis, or slippage of vertebrae against other vertebrae.
 As the vertebral foramina narrows and spinal cord nerves suffer pressure from being compressed and restricted, lumbar spinal stenosis symptoms emerge and gradually worsen unless spine surgery, is performed to remove pressure on nerves.

-In addition to arthritis and spondylolisthesis, lumbar spinal stenosis, sometimes call spinal stenosis lumbar, may also be caused by tumors, infection or metabolic bone disorders associated with overgrowth of bone.
+In addition to arthritis and spondylolisthesis, lumbar spinal stenosis, sometimes called spinal stenosis lumbar, may also be caused by tumors, infection or metabolic bone disorders associated with overgrowth of bone.
 Lumbar spinal stenosis is caused by the compression of nerve roots in the lower back and often manifests in symptoms such as tingling, numbness or pain that radiates from the lower back and down to the buttocks or legs.

 Thoracic Spinal Stenosis